HewlettPackard/oneview-redfish-toolkit/README.md

 Note: HPE OneView' credentials are stored in clear-text.
 Make sure only authorized users can access this file.

+## Event Service notes:

+Currently, Event Service works only when authentication_mode is set to conf.
+As it connects directly to HPE OneView SCMB, the toolkit will request OneView to generate SCMB certs and/or download the certs to the correct location.
+The certs file are: **oneview\_ca**: OneView's CA cert file located at: `certs/oneview_ca.pem`. **scmb\_cert**: OneView's SCMB Client cert file located at: `certs/oneview_scmb.pem`. **scmb\_key**: OneView's SCMB Client key file located at: `certs/oneview_scmb.key`

 ## Contributing

 You know the drill.
 Fork it, branch it, change it, commit it, and pull-request it.
 We are passionate about improving this project, and are glad to accept help to make it better.
 However, keep the following in mind: